HACC2020/Crewmates/README.md

 #### How To Run

-The webapp can be previewed [here](https://sharp-borg-ed125d.netlify.app/).
+Our application is deployed [here](https://sharp-borg-ed125d.netlify.app/).

 In order to run this application on your machine, you will need Node, which can be installed [here](https://nodejs.org/en/download/).